jackwatters45/odin-book/README.md

   - left
   - right

-## eventually

-- modal
-  - scroll animation
-  - backdrop color
-- actual search
-- actual theme
-  - grey stuff
-  - shadow
-  - dark mode
-- business accounts
-- icon
-- make phone number better (not just american numbers)
-- revisit lazy loading
-- best way to upload shit to npm and build for prod

 ## keep eye on

 - user birthday (age) make sure good
 - all forms involving email should be case insensitive/convert to lowercase

-## possible improvements
+## eventually / possible improvements

+- best way to upload shit to npm and build for prod
 - for edit profile -> implement featured